parthsarin/main-site/index.md

 ## 🧑🏽‍🏫 about me

 I study questions about power and technology from perspectives informed by gender theory, surveillance studies, and decolonial scholarship and activism.
-My recent work has focused on intimacy—including romantic relationships, friendships, therapy, and other forms of care—between people and language technologies.
+My recent work has focused on intimacy—including romantic relationships, friendships, and therapy—and attempts to automate care work.

 ## 🎨 projects